SinaHosseini7/micropython-ens160-aht21/README.md

 - ScioSense for the ENS160 sensor and comprehensive datasheet
 - Aosong Electronics for the AHT21 sensor
 - MicroPython community for the excellent embedded Python implementation
+- Many thanks to Claude Opus 4.5 for help in debugging the code and optimizing it.

 ---